ossianravn/markdown-mirror/README.md

 The full context file (`llms-ctx-full.txt`) includes:
 - Everything from the basic context
 - Complete post content in Markdown format
+- Taxonomy archive content when enabled
 - Nested content from referenced internal links
 - Configurable link depth for content expansion
 - Full taxonomy relationships

 Both context files can be customized through the admin settings to control:
 - Which content elements to include
+- Which taxonomy archives to include
 - How deep to follow internal links
 - Whether to include taxonomy information
 - Cache duration for optimal performance